gerwld/spoplus-extension/README.md

 ## Features

-- **Interface Customization:** Modify the Spotify web version to suit your preferences.
+- **Navigation Features:** Modify the Spotify web version to suit your preferences.
 Choose what elements to display or hide, giving you a clutter-free and personalized interface.
 - **Theme Selection:** Change the default theme of Spotify with a wide range of options.
 Select from modern, minimalistic, vibrant, or other themes that align with your style and mood.
 - **Element Styling:** Customize specific parts of the Spotify interface, such as the sidebar, fonts, or colors.
 Tailor the appearance to create a cohesive and visually appealing experience.
-- **Enhanced User Experience:** Enjoy an improved browsing experience with a user-friendly and intuitive interface.
-Our extension seamlessly integrates into Spotify, ensuring a smooth and effortless customization process.

 ## Installation